Illinois public assistance and government aid.

 If someone does not qualify for any other programs, and if they are out of options, then the Illinois Department of Human Services runs a General Assistance (GA) program.
 This may be able to provide qualified low income families with money and cash grants for bills to pay in a crisis.
 The DHS organization can also coordinate limited medical care and public programs when individuals do not qualify for any other cash and financial assistance programs.

 Illinois Emergency Food & Shelter gives comprehensive shelter as well as housing services to people struggling.
 There may be grants to help with paying rent, support for homeless persons and persons faced with evictions.
+There are also food stamps as part of Illinois link.
 Social workers can also direct applicants to other rent programs and public assistance resources, as housing in Illinois is expensive.
 Find a listing of resources, and read more rent help.

 The federal government created an Earned Income Tax Credit (EITC) for low income families.
 This credit will put cash back into an individual’s pocket and can help people locate resources in Illinois that can complete and file their state and federal taxes for free.